 |

 Please review your keyword response messages (Opt-in/JOIN, Opt-Out/STOP, and HELP).
-The opt-in confirmation message must contain the brand name, instructions on how to request help, message frequency, "message and data rates may apply" disclosure, and instructions on how to opt-out.
+The opt-in confirmation message must contain the brand name, instructions on how to request help, message frequency, "message and data rates may apply" disclosure, and instructions on how to opt out.
 The HELP response must include the brand name and a toll-free number, email, or website where the consumer can reach out for help.
-The STOP/opt-out confirmation message must contain the brand name, confirmation of opt-out, and confirmation they will receive no further messages. |
+The STOP/opt-out confirmation message must contain the brand name, confirmation of opt-out, and confirmation that they will receive no further messages. |

 Prohibited Content; Cannabis. | 701 |

 Do NOT resubmit.
 Cannabis/hemp/CBD is not allowed over 10DLC, and campaigns related to this content will be rejected.
-Please note: This content is not allowed to be on the customer's website at all.
-Example: If a chiropractor's office has CDB Oils on its website, this is prohibited, and the campaign will be denied, even if not directly related to CBD marketing. |
+Note: This content is not allowed to be on the customer's website at all.
+Example: If a chiropractor's office has CBD oils on its website, this is prohibited, and the campaign will be denied, even if not directly related to CBD marketing. |

 Prohibited Content; Guns/Ammo {Failure to age gate}. | 702 | Please only resubmit once there is proper proof of age gating.
 The best practice would be a manual entry of MM/DD/YYYY collected prior to accessing the opt-in page.
 The website will be checked for age-gating. |